Symbol1/BlueWaters-RM64/process.md

 where z₁, z₂, ... are variables.

-This polynomial encodes the info we want to know,
-How many pivots lies in the `rm(r, 6)` region for each r?
+This polynomial encodes the answer to the question, How many pivots lies in the `rm(r, 6)` region for each r?
-And how does the pattern of the pivots behave?
+And how does the pattern of the pivots behave statistically?

-Note that there is an easy way to represent the pivot-pattern.
+Note that there is an easy way to represent. pivot-patterns.
-Simply write a binary number `11100101000` to represent the case where the first three columns have pivots, but not the next two, yet the next is a pivot, followed by a non-pivot, etc.
+Simply write a binary number `11100101000.....` to represent the case where the first three columns have pivots, but not the next two, yet the next is a pivot, followed by a non-pivot, et seq.
+To shorten the representation, use hexadecimal;
+`1110` becomes `E`, `0101` becomes `5`, `000.` becomes `0` or `1`, et seq.

-Therefore, the pivot-signature polynomial can be encoded by a file with many lines, each line containing a monomial (i.e., pivot-pattern) and the associated coefficient (i.e., multiplicity).
+Therefore, the pivot-signature polynomial can be encoded by a text file with many lines, each line corresponding to a monomial (i.e., a pivot-pattern) and the associated coefficient (i.e., the multiplicity).
-For example:
+For example, a file may contain these lines:

 ```text
 fff0ff0001400000         26dd8000